cairo-book/cairo-book/src/ch02-05-control-flow.md

 It’s possible to implement behavior like this using a combination of `loop`, `if`, `else`, and `break`; you could try that now in a program, if you’d like.
 However, this pattern is so common that Cairo has a built-in language construct for it, called a `while` loop.

-In Listing 2-3, we use `while` to loop the program three times, counting down each time, and then, after the loop, print a message and exit.
+In Listing 2-3, we use `while` to loop the program three times, counting down each time after printing the value of `number`, and then, after the loop, print a message and exit.

 ```rust
 {{#include ../listings/ch02-common-programming-concepts/no_listing_31_while_loop/src/lib.cairo}}
 ```
-<span class="caption">Listing 2-3: Using a while loop to run code while a condition holds true</span>
+<span class="caption">Listing 2-3: Using a `while` loop to run code while a condition holds `true`</span>

 This construct eliminates a lot of nesting that would be necessary if you used `loop`, `if`, `else`, and `break`, and it’s clearer.
 While a condition evaluates to `true`, the code runs; otherwise, it exits the loop.